 While I was translating a very comprehensive, highly readable and basically brilliant book by Katy Elphinstone “Autism and Asperger’s, Advice for Parents and Carers” into German, I also came across some other very helpful and inspiring titles.

 One of those is the Continuum Concept by Jean Liedloff.
-The years in the 1970s she spent living with the Yequana in the Venezuelan Jungle led to a radical change of her preconceptions and beliefs of how we should live and of what human nature really is.
+In the 1970s she spent some years living with the Yequana in the Venezuelan Jungle led to a radical change of her preconceptions and beliefs of how we should live and of what human nature really is.

 Be sure that you as well will end up inspired, perhaps incredulous and even frightened when you realise how much we in our “civilized” world have willingly removed ourselves from who we really are, of which we have daily proof.
 It sent shivers down my spine!